MartynW-Swindon/snhack.github.com/README.md

 [fork]: https://help.github.com/articles/fork-a-repo
 [pull request]: https://help.github.com/articles/using-pull-requests

-Name the new file using your preferred post date and title, according to the pattern: `YYYY-MM-DD-url-safe-title.md`.  [[show]][commit-file]
+Name the file using the post date and title, in lowercase, according to the pattern: `YYYY-MM-DD-url-safe-title.md`.  [[show]][commit-file]

 [new file]: https://github.com/blog/1327-creating-files-on-github
 [naming it]: https://github.com/blog/1436-moving-and-renaming-files-on-github

-Enter basic post metadata, followed by your content as plain text or [markdown].
+Enter the post metadata and content, formatted using [markdown].
 Here's a [template] and some [syntax examples].

 [template]: https://raw.github.com/snhack/snhack.github.com/source/source/_posts/_examples/2012-01-01-template.md
 [syntax examples]: https://github.com/snhack/snhack.github.com/tree/source/source/_posts/_examples

-Use the `Propose New File` button to commit the post to a new branch in your own fork.
+Use the `Propose New File` button to commit the post (to a new branch in your own [fork]).

-You will be prompted to create a [pull request] - this will submit your new post to this repo.
+The new branch will be compared to this repo.
+Check the changes and create a [pull request].

-Check the file changes displayed are as expected, add any relevant info, and then hit `Send Pull Request`.  [[show]][send-pull-request]
+Add a title and any other relevant info or images, then hit `Send Pull Request`.  [[show]][send-pull-request]

 [post metadata]: http://octopress.org/docs/blogging